CA-MERN/MERN-Part-A-Docs/README.md

     * When signed in can navigate to 'My Fridge'.
     * When signed in can navigate to 'My Pantry Staples'.
     * When signed in can navigate to 'My Preferences'.
-    * When signed in can click the Search Recipes button and will forward to recipe page.
+    * When signed in can click the Search Recipes button and will forward to browse recipe page.
 * Home Page:
     * Random food joke displayed each fresh from API.
     * Get Searching Today link with either returns recipe page or link to sign up.